Checki-Limited/legal/terms_and_conditions_terms_of_business_services.md

 - breach of this Agreement.

 ### 15.2 Termination by you
 You may stop using Business Services at any time.
-If you want account deletion or deactivation, contact **[●]**.
+If you want account deletion or deactivation, contact email.
 Certain information may remain visible where lawful/necessary (e.g., historical user reviews, audit logs) subject to the Privacy Policy.

 ### 15.3 Survival
 Clauses on IP licences, confidentiality, disclaimers, limitation of liability, indemnity, and dispute resolution survive termination.